dtinblack/dtinblack.github.io/assets/md/maintenance.md

 modified: 2020-07-26
 ---

-Check the following software is current:
+The following software must be current:

 * Xcode and command tools